marcoheine-com/marcoheine.com/src/today-I-learned/never-forget-alt-tags-again.md

 title: Never forget alt tags again
 date: 2020-02-03
 path: /never-forget-alt-tags-again
+tags: ['Accessibility']
 ---

 To make sure you added an alt tag to all your images, you can set a specific CSS rule, which highlights the images missing an alt tag.

 ```css
 img:not([alt]) {